plum-tech/mimir/specifications/CONTRIBUTION_GUIDE.md

 ### iOS Build

-Mímir for iOS requires `Xcode 13.4.1`, the latest Xcode 13.
+SIT Life for iOS requires `Xcode 13.4.1`, the latest Xcode 13.
 You can download it [here](https://developer.apple.com/download/all/?q=Xcode%2013.4.1).

 Be aware that Xcode 14 or higher doesn't work due to the compatibility issue of some dependencies.